readysettech/readyset/ensure-ebs-volume/README.md

 ReadySet, we require persistent block storage in a clustering setup where server instances can go away and on restart be able to find a volume to use.

+ReadySet stores a copy of the data from the upstream database on the block storage devices using [RocksDB](https://rocksdb.org/).
+The copies are associated with a volume ID which can be used to find the data again even if they are attached to different instances.

 Some additional limitations to this from AWS is that EBS volumes may only be attached to a single server instance at a time and if they are in the same Availability Zone (AZ) as the instance.
 Each AWS region is split into 3 AZ and AutoScaling Groups (ASG) which we launch ReadySet into will try their best to keep the instances evenly balanced between the AZs.

+This daemon also listens via SQS (Simple Queue Service) for notifications about scaling events which have been configured to be sent by the ASG.

-## Existing Algorithm
+## Algorithm

-1. Find all the EBS volumes tagged for this inside the AZ for the instance this is launched from.
+First, fetch all of the EBS volumes tagged for this deployment.
+Then depending on the results the instance takes one of a few different actions.
-2. If the number of volumes availabe to be attached is 0, then create a new volume and attach it.
-3. Otherwise, find one at random that is unattached and attach it.

-Issue with this algorithm: During a instance refresh, previous instances are terminated and are still holding onto the EBS volume as the new instance start.
-The new instance finds all the volumes attached and so creates a new blank volume.

-## New Algorithm
+1. Filter the list of EBS volumes by the AZ and if the volume is available.
+If at least one volume is in such a state, attach that volume.

-1. Find all the EBS volumes currently tagged for this.
-If the number of volumes is less than the number of passed in instances, then create a new volume with the appropriate tags in the AZ this instance was launched in.
+2. If total number of volumes is less than the total number of servers, create a new volume in this availabilty zone and attach it.
-2. Filter the list of EBS volumes by the AZ which this instance is in.
-If one of them is unattached, attach that volume to the instance and finish successfully.
-3. If all of the volumes in the AZ are attached and none of the instances those volumes are attached to are in an unhealthy/terminating state, then this instance started in a "full" AZ and needs to terminate itself.
+3. Otherwise, if no volumes are available in this AZ and the volumes have been created, fetch the list of instances for this deployment in the AZ.
+4. If all the instances are up and healthy then this instance has been put into an AZ that has more instances than volumes.
+At this point, the instance sets itself to be unhealthy which will make AWS terminate it.
+This should allow AWS to try again in another AZ as it attempts to keep the number of instances per AZ constant.
-4. If at least one of the volumes is attached to an instance in an unhealthy/terminating state, then report that this instance is healthy and then wait for the instance that is currently going away to release its volume to attach to this instance before continuing.
+5. Otherwise, at least one of the volumes is attached to an instance in an unhealthy/terminating state, which means the instance waits for the instance that is currently terminating to release its volume which the instance then takes for itself.

+At the end of this process, the instance has either set itself to unhealthy or has attached a volume.

+The process continues to watch the SQS queue for the ASG for a Termination message for the particular instance.
+This allows this process to unmount and detach the volume cleanly and then inform AWS that this instance be terminated.